gaba-dev-1/TFT-Assets/README.md

 - Entities informations including game stats, apiName and more in unified units, traits, items jsons.
 - News and guides also in jsons.

-Please not that we aggregated game data and visuals but don't own their copyright and not endorsed by Riot, therefore you must refer to their TOS.
+!
+Please not that we aggregated game data and visuals but don't own their copyright, therefore you must refer to their TOS.

 -----